joshborup/Mongo-Mini/README.md

 ### Instructions

 - Start by creating a collections directory, with a file named `customer.js` inside.
   - the names of files are arbitrary but will help to follow the mini
 - Require mongoose at the top of the file and set it equal to `mongoose`.

-- declare a variable called `customerSchema` and set it equal to `new mongoose.Schema()` with an object that will represent how we would like our data to look, the object should have the following properties
+- declare a variable called `customerSchema` and set it equal to `new mongoose.Schema()` with an object passed in that will represent how we would like our data to look, the object should have the following properties
   - `name`: set equal to an object with a `type:String` property, and a `requried:true` property
   - `email`: set equal to an object with a `type:String` property, `requried:true` property, and a `unique:true`
   - `date_joined`: set equal to an object with a `type:Date` property, and a `default` property with a value of `Date().toLocaleString()`
 - export `mongoose.model("customer", customerSchema)`
   - collection names should be singular and lowercase